CESNET/du-docs/docs/jupyterhub.md

 ### Resource utilization
 After providing JupyterHub for more than a year, we have collected enough data to safely state that most of the notebook instances request unreasonably high resource amounts that remain unused but blocked.
 We believe fine resource utilization is a key factor in effective computing and therefore we have implemented a simple mechanism which decides if your notebook instance will be deleted.
 It performs evaluation once a day.

 If **at least 1 GPU** was requested, the mechanism checks GPU usage and does not care about CPU usage (GPU is a *more expensive* resource).
-After 3 days of zero GPU usage, the notebook instance is deleted.
-The threshold `0` was chosen because GPU usage equal to 0 obviously means no GPU usage.
+After 2 days of <0.005 GPU usage, the notebook instance is deleted.
+The threshold `0.005` was chosen because this number is truly insignificant and means no usage.

 If **no GPU** was requested, the mechanism checks only CPU usage.
-After 10 days of <0.001 CPU usage, the notebook instance is deleted.
-The threshold was chosen based on data collected by monitoring --- CPU usage below 0.001 suggests that the notebook just exists and no computation is performed.
+After 7 days of <0.01 CPU usage, the notebook instance is deleted.
+The threshold was chosen based on data collected by monitoring --- CPU usage below 0.01 suggests that the notebook just exists and no computation is performed.

 The mechanism works for both ways as following: